Abstract45/SettingsExample/README.md

 2. Input default, min and max values
 3. Add two new keys "Min Value Image Filename" and "Max Value Image Filename"
 4. Add two image files with approximate dimension of 50 X 40 pixels (Note: Do not put large images as they will overlap in settings)

-##### Things to watch out for:
-- Do not rename the Settings Bundle (if you need to use it for multiple schemes make seperate folders and then add those Settings Bundles to the folders to keep them seperate)
-- If you delete all userDefaults then you will need to re-register the settings Bundle
-- Make sure that each Settings Bundle is targeting the correct Targets, if you have multiple targets (Dev, QA, Prod)
-- Make sure that before putting custom settings that the top level contains a group
-- Double check the names for the keys in the settings Bundle
-- Make sure to synchronize defaults if the app exits suddenly in the app delegate